 The New Place residence that James and Mary Esdaile inherited possibly dated back to the Tudor era.
 Archaeological excavations in July 2010 on the site of Numbers 240 to 242 St Mary’s Lane uncovered the foundations of the original New Place which revealed a large brick built house of the late 16th century or a little later which was sited some 4m or 5m back from the modern street frontage in St Mary’s Lane to the west of the Clockhouse.
 Ralph Latham, who also owned the manors of Upminster Hall and Gaynes, also owned New Place on his death in 1557 so he or one of his descendants may have built the Tudor house.

 Sir James Esdaile, who was knighted in 1766, the same year that he was elected as one of the Sheriffs of the City of London, built a country mansion that reflected his enhanced status.
-New Place may have come to him through his wife’s family but he also had considerable business income of his own, which from 1778 enhanced from his ownership of a share of the profitable Rose Hall Plantation in Jamaica.
+New Place may have come to him through his wife’s family but he also had considerable income of his own from his business in Bunhill Row, after his father’s death in 1758.

 After Sir James Esdaile died on 6th April 1793, New Place passed to his eldest son Peter (1743-1817) and a sad incident occurred on 16th January 1812 when Peter’s 59-year-old younger brother James shot himself in the grounds of New Place.
 The New Place estate remained in the Esdaile family until 1839 when it was bought at auction by James Harmer (1777–1853), alderman of London and owner of the Weekly Dispatch, and from there it descended to the Umfreville family, who eventually sold the house & 65 acre estate to W P Griggs & Co. in 1909.
 After the sale in 1839 the house and estate was leased to tenants, one of whom Capt Richard Pelly RN, almost completely rebuilt the east wing after he came there in 1867, adding a story to provide more room for his growing family of six, plus as many live-in servants and replacing the former entrance gates.